-In prior periods, we generally satisfied any short-term liquidity needs that are not met through operating cash flows and available cash through issuances of commercial paper under our U.S. dollar and Euro-denominated commercial paper programs ("Commercial Paper Programs").
+We have generally satisfied any short-term liquidity needs that are not met through operating cash flows and available cash through issuances of commercial paper under our U.S. dollar and Euro-denominated commercial paper programs ("Commercial Paper Programs").
 Due to the volatility and disruption in the commercial paper markets during the first six months of 2020, we temporarily reduced our reliance on this source of funding, and consequently paid down and refinanced our outstanding commercial paper with a 364-day delayed-draw term loan due March 22, 2021 (the "Term Loan due March 2021") that was subsequently retired in the Debt-for-Equity Exchange.
-As of July 2, 2021, we had no borrowings outstanding under our commercial paper program.
+In August 2021, we resumed borrowing under our Commercial Paper Program to fund, in part, the ServiceChannel acquisition.

 Credit support for the Commercial Paper Programs is provided by a five-year \$2.0 billion senior unsecured revolving credit facility that expires on November 30, 2023 (the "Revolving Credit Facility") which, to the extent not otherwise providing credit support for the commercial paper programs, can also be used for working capital and other general corporate purposes.
-As of July 2, 2021, no borrowings were outstanding under the Revolving Credit Facility.
+As of October 1, 2021, no borrowings were outstanding under the Revolving Credit Facility.